Sanitarium (video game): Legacy

 In 2013, a programmer from the Sanitarium development team announced a project on Kickstarter called Shades of Sanity that was touted as the spiritual successor to Sanitarium.
 The project failed to attain funding.
-In 2015, a Kickstarter-funded adventure game called Stasis was released by a South African independent studio The Brotherhood.
+In 2015, a Kickstarter-funded adventure game called Stasis was released by a South African independent studio, The Brotherhood.
 It has been compared to Sanitarium.

-On October 29, 2015, DotEmu released an iOS port of Sanitarium with touchscreen controls, dynamic hint system, achievements and automatic save system.
+On October 29, 2015, Dotemu released an iOS port of the game with touchscreen controls, dynamic hint system, achievements and automatic save system.

-In 2011, Adventure Gamers named Sanitarium the 36th-best adventure game ever released.
+In 2011, Adventure Gamers named the PC version the 36th-best adventure game ever released.

 On August 1, 2022, ScummVM added support for playing Sanitarium using the original Windows game files, enabling it to be played on the various platforms ScummVM itself supports.